ryanmorr/is-element-supported/README.md

 # isElementSupported

-Feature test support for HTML elements in JavaScript by examining an element's internal [[Class]] property to reveal the interface from which it inherits.
-Unsupported elements derive from the generic `HTMLUnknownElement` interface.
+Feature test support for HTML elements currently defined in the specification as well as custom elements registered via `document.registerElement`.
 Please refer to the [blog post](http://www.ryanmorr.com/determine-html5-element-support-in-javascript/) to read more, or see a [working example](http://ryanmorr.github.io/demos/is-element-supported/).

 ## Usage